DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![Example of a morality impacting plot card](./iron_morality.jpg)

 Some plot cards impact or use the player's morality to give different options or effects.
 This helps feel like you are actually roleplaying within this world, while being a small additional mechanic.
 Having high morality generally gives better long term impacts if you draw a plot card that uses your morality level, but choosing a morality lowering option often helps you keep alive.
-Though I did have many games where I had drawn a plot card that used morality before I had actually had a chance to lower or increase my morality, often making that plot card feel unimpactful.
+Though I did have many games where I had drawn a plot card that used morality before I had actually had a chance to lower or increase my morality, often making that plot card have little impact.

+_The morality issues listed are fixed well in the The Howling Abyss Dungeon Deck expansion which replaces the base game dungeon deck with additional complexity and better usage of morality._

 ![Example of a blessing token](./iron_blessing.jpg)